Random matrices

-so that the equilibrium density is real on its support.
-This support is a union of compact intervals, which correspond to the wells of the potential where the eigenvalues gather.
+The heuristic picture is that the support is a union of compact intervals, corresponding to the wells of the potential where the eigenvalues gather.
+The zeros of $M$ are approximately at the top of the potential barriers, and there is one barrier between each well.
 The number of intervals is sensitive to the precise shape of the potential.
 For example, in the case of a quartic potential $\deg V = 4$ with two wells, we can have two intervals if the wells are deep enough, or one single interval if they are not:

-Since $\deg \left(4\bar{P}-(V')^2\right) = 6$, it may seem that the support can be made of three intervals.
-As we will shortly show, this would however be incompatible with the positivity of the equilibrium density.
+In this quartic example, since $\deg \left(4\overline{P}-(V')^2\right) = 6$, it may seem that the support could be made of three intervals, but this would be incompatible with the positivity of the equilibrium density.